kiegan/understanding-patterns-data-graphics/README.md

 ## Contact

+This work was authored by Kiegan Rice, Sydney Bell, Taylor Wing, Heike Hofmann, and Nola du Toit.
 The corresponding author for this work is Kiegan Rice.